kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(e\) Rotor drive system transmissions and gearboxes utilizing ferromagnetic materials must be equipped with chip detectors designed to indicate the presence of ferromagnetic particles resulting from damage or excessive wear.
 Chip detectors must—

-\(1\) Be designed to provide a signal to the device required by §27.1305(v) and be provided with a means to allow crewmembers to check, in flight, the function of each detector electrical circuit and signal.
+\(1\) Be designed to provide a signal to the device required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1305   Powerplant instruments.|§27.1305]](v) and be provided with a means to allow crewmembers to check, in flight, the function of each detector electrical circuit and signal.

 \(2\) \[Reserved\]